Code analysis for C/C++ overview

 Annotations improve the accuracy of the code analysis.
 Annotations provide additional information about pre- and post- conditions on function parameters and return types.
 For more information, see Using SAL Annotations to Reduce C/C++ Code Defects

 Run analysis tool as part of check-in policy

 You might want to require that all source code check-ins satisfy certain policies.
 In particular, you want to make sure that analysis was run as a step of the most recent local build.
 For more information about enabling a code analysis check-in policy, see Creating and Using Code Analysis Check-In Policies

 You can use the integrated features of the build system to run code analysis tool as a step of the Team Foundation Server build process.
-For more information, see Build the application.
+For more information, see Azure Pipelines.